rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/MangoMintSalsa.rst

 Directions
 ----------

-1. Combine all ingredients in bowl.
+1. Combine all the ingredients in a bowl.